greenelab/deep-review/USAGE.md

 4. _arXiv_ ID, cite like `@arxiv:1508.06576v2`.
 5. ISBN (International Standard Book Number), cite like `@isbn:9781339919881`.
 6. URL / webpage, cite like `@url:https://nyti.ms/1QUgAt1`.
+7. Wikidata Items, cite like `@wikidata:Q50051684`.
+   Note that anyone can edit or add records on [Wikidata](https://www.wikidata.org), so users are encouraged to contribute metadata for hard-to-cite works to Wikidata as an alternative to using a `raw` citation.
-7. For references that do not have any of the persistent identifiers above, use a raw citation like `@raw:old-manuscript`.
+8. For references that do not have any of the persistent identifiers above, use a raw citation like `@raw:old-manuscript`.
    Metadata for raw citations must be provided manually.

 Cite multiple items at once like: